UNITED STATES

 SURGEPAYS, INC. AND SUBSIDIARIES

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS
+NOTES TO UNAUDITED CONSOLIDATED FINANCIAL STATEMENTS

-Business Combinations
+Business Combinations and Asset Acquisitions

 Significant judgments are used in determining fair values of assets acquired and liabilities assumed, as well as intangibles.
 Fair value and useful life determinations are based on, among other factors, estimates of future expected cash flows, and appropriate discount rates used in computing present values.
 These judgments may materially impact the estimates used in allocating acquisition date fair values to assets acquired and liabilities assumed, as well as the Company’s current and future operating results.
 Actual results may vary from these estimates which may result in adjustments to goodwill and acquisition date fair values of assets and liabilities during a measurement period or upon a final determination of asset and liability fair values, whichever occurs first.
-Adjustments to fair values of assets and liabilities made after the end of the measurement period are recorded within the Company’s operating results.
+Adjustments to fair values of assets and liabilities made after the end of the measurement period are recorded within the Company’s earnings.

 11 |